 A young painter stumbles upon an assortment of odd characters at an English estate where he has been hired to give art lessons to beautiful Laura Fairlie.
 Among them are Anne Catherick, a ...
 See full summary »

-A young mentally-ill killer, Gunther Wyckoff, escapes from a mental institution, murder a bus driver and, then, takes six hostages in a bar.
-The gun in Wyckoff's hand kills without emotion or pity wielded by a man bare of emotion.
-Begins as a moral question whether an insane killer should or should not be sent to the electric, but goes elsewhere before it ends.
+A young mentally-ill killer, Gunther Wyckoff, escapes from a mental institution, murders a bus driver and, then, takes six hostages in a bar.
+The gun in Wyckoff's hand kills without emotion or pity, wielded by a man bare of emotion.
+It begins as a moral question whether an insane killer should or should not be sent to the electric chair, but goes elsewhere before it ends.
 Written by

 Les Adams <firstname.lastname@example.org>

 The newspaper editor's secretary, who makes only a brief appearance and has two or three short, expertly delivered lines, is Barbara Billingsley, later to become a television icon as the mother of Beaver Cleaver.
 See more »

 When Wyckoff goes to the office of Dr. Faron in the Criminal Courts Building, the number on the door is plainly printed on said door.
 But, in close-up, the number is covered with plastic or glass held in place by four screws.
 See more »

 Having just watched this on TCM and after reading the previous reviews for this film all I can say is that although there may be limited moments of great suspense which does not take anything away from the film.The plot- insane man escapes from a mental institution and holds five people hostage in a bar.
 Now if you have ever seen any films from the 50's you should know what fate always falls upon the villain.If given the opportunity to see it you definitely should just to see a basic storyline before it became overdone, but if you need your movies to go from one moment of terror to the next this is not the movie for you; otherwise this film should hold you attention from beginning to end.

 16 of 23 people found this review helpful.

 Was this review helpful to you?